MarcL/marclittlemore.com/src/posts/post-2021-01-18-learn-in-public.md

 Most of us learn something new by consuming content.
 We read a book or an online article.
 We watch a YouTube video or a Netflix documentary.
 And the thinking ends there.
 We might use that knowledge in private but we don't often share it with others in a public forum.

-**Learning in public** is the idea of creating a habit of re-teaching what you've learnt so that others can benefit.
+**Learning in public** is the idea of creating a habit of re-teaching what you've learnt so that others can benefit from it.
 It allows you to clarify your understanding of the subject using [the protégé effect](https://effectiviology.com/protege-effect-learn-by-teaching/).
 This is where teaching others also helps you, the teacher, to absorb that information more easily.

 You can teach what you've learnt it in lots of different ways:

 - a blog post or tutorial on your website
+- a thread of tweets on Twitter
-- a YouTube video or live stream
+- a YouTube video or Twitch live stream
-- create some public example code on GitHub
+- creating a public example of code on GitHub
 - speaking at a local meetup
 - starting a newsletter